department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 **Note:** At this time, you're not eligible for the maximum benefit rate under the Post-9/11 GI Bill if you're an active-duty Servicemember or the spouse of an active-duty Servicemember.
 But, as of August 1, 2022, you may become eligible if you're an active-duty Servicemember who qualifies at the 100% level, or the spouse using the transferred benefits of an active-duty Servicemember who qualifies at the 100% level.

-#### And your school must meet certain requirements
+#### And your school must meet certain requirements.

 **All of these must be true.
-Your school:**
+Your school has:**
-- Takes part in the Yellow Ribbon Program, **and**
+- Offers the Yellow Ribbon Program, **and**
-- Hasn't offered the Yellow Ribbon benefit to more than the maximum number of students in their agreement with us, **and*
+- Hasn't offered the Yellow Ribbon benefit to more than the maximum number of students in their agreement with us, **and**
 - Has confirmed your enrollment with us

 [See the list of schools that offer the Yellow Ribbon Program this year](https://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2018.asp). <br />